Ruby uses a newline as the end of an expression. When ending a line with an operator, open parentheses, comma, etc. the expression will continue.

 /b/ =~ 'a' defined?($~) # => "global-variable" defined?($&) # => nil defined?($`) # => nil defined?($') # => nil defined?($+) # => nil defined?($1) # => nil defined?($2) # => nil /./ =~ 'a' defined?($~) # => "global-variable" defined?($&) # => "global-variable" defined?($`) # => "global-variable" defined?($') # => "global-variable" defined?($+) # => nil defined?($1) # => nil defined?($2) # => nil /(.)/ =~ 'a' defined?($~) # => "global-variable" defined?($&) # => "global-variable" defined?($`) # => "global-variable" defined?($') # => "global-variable" defined?($+) # => "global-variable" defined?($1) # => "global-variable" defined?($2) # => nil

-defines a block that is run before any other code in the
+BEGIN and END¶ ↑BEGIN defines a block that is run before any other code in the

 current file.
-It is typically used in one-liners with ruby -e
+It is typically used in one-liners with ruby -e.

-defines a block that is run after any other
+Similarly END defines a block that is run after any other

 code.

-must appear at top-level and END
+BEGIN must appear at top-level and END will issue

 a warning when you use it inside a method.